baseplate-admin/django-hstore-widget/README.md

 ---

-FormField that properly render HStoreField Data in django Admin based on [`djangoauts package`](https://github.com/djangonauts/django-hstore) and updated fork of [`django-admin-hstore-widget`](https://github.com/PokaInc/django-admin-hstore-widget)
+FormField that properly render HStoreField Data in django Admin based on [`djangoauts package`](https://github.com/djangonauts/django-hstore) and an updated fork of [`django-admin-hstore-widget`](https://github.com/PokaInc/django-admin-hstore-widget)

 ## Requirements